-Derek Abell is also famous for his (further) developed business definition model, the Abell Framework.
-The Abell Framework provides a good overview of the various consumers, theirs needs and which Technologies could be best deployed to serve these consumers.
+Derek Abell is also famous for his (further) developed business definition model, the Abell Model.
+It provides a good overview of the various consumers, theirs needs and which Technologies could be best deployed to serve these consumers.

 Biography Derek Abell

 In 1960 Derek Abell obtained his Bachelor’s degree (BSc.) in aeronautical engineering from the University of Southampton in the United Kingdom.

 Shortly after, he moved to the United States to do a Master’s degree programme in Industrial Management at the Massachusetts Institute of Technology (MIT) in Cambridge.

 He obtained his Master’s degree (MSc.) in 1966.
 Derek Abell had not finished yet and so he went on to do a Doctorate Business Administration study (DBA) at the Harvard Business School in Boston.